1. Purpose of policy

 - all documents relating to the ownership of the pre-existing intellectual property, including any contracts, licensing agreements, policies in place at previous employers, or other relevant documents.

-4.2.4 USC’s access to staff materials is necessary to enable USC to deliver the courses in which staff materials are used.
-If staff materials are used in the course of the staff member’s employment at USC, the staff member must grant a perpetual, worldwide, royalty-free, non-exclusive licence to USC to use staff materials for all purposes connected with delivery of courses and teaching programs by USC, even after the staff member ceases to be employed by USC.
+4.2.4 The University’s access to staff materials is necessary to enable the University to deliver the courses in which staff materials are used.
+If staff materials are used in the course of the staff member’s employment at the University, the staff member must grant a perpetual, worldwide, royalty-free, non-exclusive licence to the University to use staff materials for all purposes connected with delivery of courses and teaching programs by the University, even after the staff member ceases to be employed by the University.

 4.3 Ownership of copyright in scholarly works

-4.3.1 USC does not assert ownership of the right to publish scholarly works generated by staff members, except where the work is specially commissioned by USC or pursuant to another agreement, in which case that agreement may have specific intellectual property provisions relating to scholarly works that is inconsistent with staff members having an ownership interest.
+4.3.1 The University does not assert ownership of the right to publish scholarly works generated by staff members, except where the work is specially commissioned by the University or pursuant to another agreement, in which case that agreement may have specific intellectual property provisions relating to scholarly works that is inconsistent with staff members having an ownership interest.

-4.3.2 If the right to publish scholarly works does not fall within the exceptions above, and a staff member owns the right to publish scholarly works, that staff member hereby grants a perpetual, irrevocable, worldwide, royalty-free, non-exclusive licence to the right to publish scholarly works in favour of USC for teaching, research and commercialisation purposes and to reproduce, publish and communicate that work in USC’s library and online via USC’s institutional repository USC Research Bank.
+4.3.2 If the right to publish scholarly works does not fall within the exceptions above, and a staff member owns the right to publish scholarly works, that staff member hereby grants a perpetual, irrevocable, worldwide, royalty-free, non-exclusive licence to the right to publish scholarly works in favour of the University for teaching, research and commercialisation purposes and to reproduce, publish and communicate that work in library and online via the University’s institutional repository USC Research Bank.

-4.3.3 If requested, USC will sign documents to record the staff member’s ownership of the right of publication of the copyright in a scholarly work and USC’s non-exclusive licence to that work.
+4.3.3 If requested, the University will sign documents to record the staff member’s ownership of the right of publication of the copyright in a scholarly work and the University’s non-exclusive licence to that work.
 Any subsequent publication agreement or assignment of the right to publish the scholarly work entered into by the creator, will be subject to the terms of the pre-existing non-exclusive licence referred to in this section.

-4.4.1 USC ownership of the intellectual property in USC teaching materials ensures USC has the unrestricted ability to use these teaching materials for its teaching, research and training responsibilities.
+4.4.1 The University’s ownership of the intellectual property in the University’s teaching materials ensures the University has the unrestricted ability to use these teaching materials for its teaching, research and training responsibilities.

-4.4.2 USC consents to the use of USC teaching materials by staff to fulfil their teaching, research and training responsibilities at USC.
-This right does not include any use for commercial purposes nor does it involve a transfer of ownership of USC intellectual property.
+4.4.2 The University consents to the use of the University’s teaching materials by staff to fulfil their teaching, research and training responsibilities at the University.
+This right does not include any use for commercial purposes nor does it involve a transfer of ownership of the University’s intellectual property.

-4.4.3 In the absence of an obligation of confidentiality or separate legal constraint, USC recognises that staff may personally use knowledge they have developed in the course of their employment at USC, once that employment ceases.
-Upon request, USC agrees to grant to the creator of teaching materials a perpetual, personal, royalty free, non-exclusive, non-transferable licence to use such teaching materials generated by that creator for teaching, educational and research purposes at other educational institutions.
+4.4.3 In the absence of an obligation of confidentiality or separate legal constraint, the University recognises that staff may personally use knowledge they have developed in the course of their employment at the University, once that employment ceases.
+Upon request, the University agrees to grant to the creator of teaching materials a perpetual, personal, royalty free, non-exclusive, non-transferable licence to use such teaching materials generated by that creator for teaching, educational and research purposes at other educational institutions.
 The creator may not sublicense the teaching materials to others to generate royalties, license fees or other pecuniary benefits.

 5. Ownership of intellectual property generated by students